crystal-lang/crystal-book/docs/tutorials/basics/70_blocks.md

 As we can see in the above examples, the structures are the same: we want to traverse the array and do *something* with the current element at each step.
 And here is where *blocks* come handy: we can parameterize that *something* we want to execute.

-So let's rewrite the examples.
+Now, let's rewrite the examples.
 We are going to declare a new method that will abstract the structure duplicated in both examples: It will receive the array and what we want to do at each step using a *block*:

 ```crystal-play
 def with_array(arr)